 “I don’t have time to write a plan!”
 “I don’t need a plan things are going really well just now!”
 “Marketing plan?
 I wouldn’t know where to start!”
-These are just some of the justifications frequently cited by businesses as reasons for not having a marketing plan (or perhaps worse, a business plan!).
+These are just some of the justifications frequently cited by businesses as reasons for not having a marketing plan.
 If you want your business to grow, you will need strategic direction and a plan to get there.

 A simple plan is better than no plan

 You don’t have to create a mammoth document.
 A simple, well-thought out plan that keeps you on track (and is readily available for you to refer back to) is better than no plan at all.
 With lots of templates and guides on how to complete a marketing plan freely available online, creating a plan may be easier than you think.

 Check out our Resources section to download our 90-Day Calendar.
 It’s a great template to use to plan out 90 days of marketing activity and really move your business forward.
 And it’s undated too, so you can start it whenever you like.